 There are also multiple public laws that include clauses that prohibit restrictions on federal employees to communicate to Congress or file whistleblower claims.
 In the Consolidated Appropriations Act of 2016 (Public Law No. 114-113 § 713 (2015)), Congress prohibited funds appropriated by the Act for “a contract, grant, or cooperative agreement with an entity that requires employees or contractors of such entity seeking to report fraud, waste, or abuse to sign internal confidentiality agreements or statements prohibiting or otherwise restricting such employees or contractors from lawfully reporting such waste, fraud, or abuse.”

-The Whistleblower Protection Enhancement Act of 2012 (Public Law No. 112-199 § 115(a)(1) (2012)) also contains provisions protecting whistleblower disclosures to Congress and Inspectors General.
+The Whistleblower Protection Enhancement Act of 2012, which applies only to federal employees, also contains provisions protecting whistleblower disclosures to Congress and Inspectors General.
 Under the Whistleblower Protection Enhancement Act, any nondisclosure policy, form, or agreement from the government shall include a statement noting that it shall “not supersede, conflict, or alter the employee obligations, rights, or liabilities created by existing statute or Executive order” relating to classified information, communications to Congress, reporting to an IG, or any other whistleblower protection.

 SEC Enforcement Action